Exploring the Constraints on Artificial General Intelligence: A Game-Theoretic No-Go Theorem: The setup and results

-I denote a general-purpose `superhuman' artificial intelligence, if any, by AI*.
-It could also be called superhuman artificial general intelligence (AGI).

-AI* is a computer program, written in some computer language, and it is equipped with finite but significant computing power---e.g., AI* may come with the most powerful supercomputer available at the time of its use.
-AI* can take any game $G$ as an input and outputs a \textit{solution}---i.e., a mixed strategy profile---based on its source code and computational power.\footnote{If the game is very large AI* may not be able to precisely find an `optimal' solution, but even in that case AI* analyzes the game tree and comes up with a solution.} As the game proceeds, it can update its solution.
-This is similar to AI engines in chess.
+I define a `superhuman' artificial intelligence, denoted by $M^*$, as an artificial general intelligence that is equipped with finite but significant computing power, and is able to take any game $G$ as an input and output a \textit{solution}---i.e., a mixed strategy profile--- based on its source code and computational power.
+While $M^*$ may not always be able to find an `optimal' solution for very large games, it can analyze the game tree and come up with a solution.
+Updating its solution as the game proceeds is also possible, similar to chess engines.

-Deciding whether a machine is `human-like' or `superhuman' inevitably involves subjective human judgements such as the well-known Turing test \citep{turing1950}.
-There will also be a degree of subjectivity in the definition of AI* in part because it is hypothetical, it is compared with humans, and it is not always clear what `superhuman' would mean in every context such as in non-zero-sum games.
-In chess, for example, it is now widely accepted that many top engines are superhuman; though, this has not always been the case.

-Consider a game $G$, a set of human `experts' of $G$, and a population of humans who play $G$.
-An average strategy of a player is the one that receives the average payoff in a tournament of human players whose format is agreed by the `experts.'
-The `experts' could be actual players who play $G$ at the `top' level or they could be judges (e.g., a boxing judge) who does not necessarily play the game at the top level but can `differentiate' between above average, average, and below average strategies.

-For example, a chess strategy that instructs capturing the opponent's piece whenever possible would clearly be a below average strategy.
-However, it is not usually clear how to define average strategy in other (non-zero-sum) games.
-Thus, there is an inevitable subjective element in the definition of `average strategy.'
-For the sake of this paper, it suffices to assume that (below) average strategy in a game $G$ is based on well-established empirical studies on $G$.
-For more dicussion, see section~\ref{sec:discussion}.
+Determining whether a machine is `human-like' or `superhuman' is a subjective matter that involves human judgments, such as the well-known Turing test \citep{turing1950}.
+To define a superhuman machine, I first introduce a useful concept, namely the sample average of a two-player game played by a population of human agents.

+\begin{definition}[Sample average] Consider a population of human agents playing a two-player game $G$, and let $\{(u^1_1,u^1_2),(u^2_1,u^2_2),...,(u^n_1,u^n_n)\}$ be the dataset of payoffs, where $(u^j_1,u^j_2)$ is the payoff received by player 1 and player 2 from the $j$th game of $G$.
+It is possible that each game is played by different players.
+Then, the sample average is defined as follows: